-Are you a smart collaborator?
-This week on the podcast, we talk through the various ways you can team up with partners, fans, even rivals, to supercharge growth.
+There’s various ways you can team up with partners, fans – even rivals – to supercharge your business’s growth.

-Bex Burn-Callander in the studio this week are four business owners, who have each used collaboration to great effect in their ventures:
+Bex Burn-Callander spoke to four business owners, each who used collaboration to great effect in their ventures:

-Jessie Ford is an illustrator and designer, who has launched two studios: Sugar Snap and Jessie Ford Illustration.
+Jessie Ford an illustrator and designer who’s launched two studios, Sugar Snap and Jessie Ford Illustration.

-Alan Mahon is co-founder of Brewgooder, a brewery that invests 100pc of profit into providing clean water in developing nations around the world.
+Alan Mahon a co-founder of Brewgooder – a brewery that invests 100% of profit into providing clean water in developing nations around the world.

-Rushina Shah is the entrepreneur behind popped sorghum brand Not.Corn, a new snack to rival popcorn.
+Rushina Shah, the entrepreneur behind the brand of popped sorghum, Not.Corn, a healthy snack to rival popcorn.

-Lisa Doole is founder of food tech business Tap App,a mobile ordering service that lets you skip queues at your favourite venues.
+And Lisa Doole the founder of food–tech business Tap App,a mobile ordering service that lets you skip queues at your favourite venues.

-Brewgooder’s business model has relied on collaboration from the outset.
+Brewgooder relied on collaboration from the start.
 Its beers are made under contract by Brewdog, the Ellon-based Scottish brewery that produces best-selling brand Punk IPA.

 Sole founders Rushina and Lisa believe that bouncing ideas off each other has made them far more confident in their decision-making.
 Even though Tap App and Not.Corn are very different ventures, the two founders are able to collaborate and share skills and experience.

-And join us next time for Part 2 of Collaborate or Die, when we delve into the crazy world of influencer marketing and talk through the potential downsides of the partnership model.
+In Part 2 of Collaborate or Die, we delve into the crazy world of influencer marketing and talk through the potential downsides of the partnership model.

 Some extra reading: